foundriesio/docs/source/reference-manual/factory/factory-sources.rst

      armhf architectures.

    ci-scripts.git
-     Defines your platform and container build job to our continuous integration system.
+     Defines your platform and container build job to our continuous integration system which uses the data from ``master`` branch.

+     The **ci-scripts.git** repository prevents a commit changing the ``lmp:machines:`` stanza as well as any changes altering the history (force push is disabled).
+     Factories are created to support specific machines.
+     If you need to alter this behavior after starting a FoundriesFactory, please open a support ticket at: http://support.foundries.io/

 Triggering Builds
 ~~~~~~~~~~~~~~~~~